wenxinxu/resnet-in-tensorflow/README.md

 # resnet_in_tensorflow
 Re-implement Kaiming He's deep residual networks with tensorflow (http://arxiv.org/abs/1512.03385, https://arxiv.org/abs/1603.05027).
+This version is designed to be straightforward and friendly to new ResNet users.
 You can train a resnet on cifar10 by downloading and running the code directly.
+There are screen outputs, tensorboard statistics and tensorboard graph visualization to help you understand the model.

-If you like the code, please star it!
+####If you like the code, please star it!
 You are welcome to post questions and suggestions on my github.

 ## Validation errors
 I implemented 32, 56 and 110 layers of resnet respectively.
 The lowest valdiation errors are 6.7%, 6.6% and 6.4%.